Luxo736/CallumChalmers29-crispy-disco/README.md

 ##Licensing

 All code and associated documentation in this repository is under the MIT license.
-Data in the ```test-data file``` was downloaded from [here](http://nihroadmap.nih.gov/epigenomics/) is covered by the [NIH Epigenomic Data Policy](https://www.drugabuse.gov/funding/funding-opportunities/nih-common-fund/epigenomics-data-access-policies).
+Data in the ```test-data file``` was downloaded from [here](http://nihroadmap.nih.gov/epigenomics/) and is covered by the [NIH Epigenomic Data Policy](https://www.drugabuse.gov/funding/funding-opportunities/nih-common-fund/epigenomics-data-access-policies).
 All other files are licensed under CC-BY-SA 4.0 International.
 For more information see the [LICENSE file](https://github.com/UOA-MEDSCI-736/CallumChalmers29-crispy-disco/blob/master/LICENSE.txt).

 ##Prerequisites
 1. Python